Standing Together (movement): Work during the Gaza war (2023–present)

-Following the onset of the Gaza war in October 2023, Standing Together collected aid for communities affected by the attacks on October 7.
+Following the onset of the Gaza war in October 2023, Standing Together collected aid for communities affected by the October 7 attacks.
 They organized the Solidarity Convention, which spearheaded anti-war and pro-ceasefire rallies in Israel.
 They also created a hotline for Arab-Israelis, particularly university students, who were affected by anti-Palestinian sentiments.
 Standing Together leadership also traveled to the United States to speak to synagogues and other organizations about their work.

 In March 2024, some activists from the group organized a 30-car convoy in an attempt to deliver humanitarian aid to the Kerem Shalom border crossing into the Gaza Strip.
 Police forced the convoy to turn around about three kilometers from the crossing.

 In May 2024, the group announced they would be forming a group to protect humanitarian aid trucks bound for the Gaza Strip from attacks by "far-right [Israeli] activists and settlers" while they were moving from Jordan through the West Bank.
 According to Standing Together leadership, the presence of the Standing Together activists allowed all the aid trucks "to pass without the settlers stopping or attacking them".

-In June 2024 and 2025, the movement's Humanitarian Guard was active in protecting the Palestinian residents of the Muslim Quarter in the Old City of Jerusalem, who were attacked by Israeli settlers during the annual Jerusalem Day Flag March.
+Since 2024, the movement's Humanitarian Guard has been activated around the annual Jerusalem Day Flag March in the Old City of Jerusalem, protecting the Palestinian residents of the Muslim Quarter who frequently face attacks by Israeli settlers.

 In April 2025, the Standing Together chapter at the University of Haifa held a demonstration holding photos of Palestinian children killed in the war.
 This was met by harassment from right-wing students, some of whom defaced the children's photos with stickers that said "Kahane was right."
 The university later suspended all on-campus events for the group for the rest of the semester.

+In November 2025, during their annual convention, the movement adopted for the first time a vision for resolving the Israeli-Palestinian conflict, based on a variation of the two-state solution put forward by A Land for All.